karimarttila/java/webstore-demo/simple-server/README.md

 $2 ==> "87EE0597C41D7AB8C074D7DC4794716D"
 ```

-This is actually pretty nice and a wellcome addition to Java 9 - now we can test small code snippets like that without creating a bigger testing context.
+This is actually pretty nice and a wellcome addition to Java 9 - now we can test small code snippets like that without creating a bigger testing context (like in Python or Node).

 But you can mostly use it for small simple code snippet explorations.
 If you want to do anything more complex you soon find that you have to set jshell classpath this jar, and this jar, and then this jar and so on: